 The hilt of a Viking sword was adorned with quite a straight forward hand guard with slightly slanted forward quillions that were of a stout design.
 The handles of Viking swords were often made from wood and then covered with leather, some examples however were cast from solid brass.

 Viking swords were quite distinctive in that they all utilized a heavy pommel on the end of the handle, this acted as a counterbalance and made it easier to wield.
-The sword weighed a few ounces under two and a half pounds and had a moderate blade a two and a half feet in length, the overall length of a typical Viking sword was around three feet.
+The sword weighed a few ounces under 2½ pounds and had a moderate blade at 2½ feet in length, the overall length of a typical Viking sword was around 3 feet.

 According to Norse law, all Vikings were required carry swords at all times.
 These arms were also indicative of a Viking's social status.
 A wealthy Viking would have a complete ensemble of a metal helmet, wooden shield, chain mail shirt, and animal-skin coat, among various other ancillary equipment.